whjl-/svgchart/README.md

     // in addition to the parameters barChart takes dotChart can also have two optional additional parameters; they are: (to/not to display lines connection points (true/false) and an array of the colo(u)rs of the lines). dotChart(vals,cols,"chart2",font,true,lcols);

+    // This seperate function produces a key. var labels = ["Jeremy","Apple time","qwerty","uiopasdf","calculator"];

+    // You may provide it with the same 'vals' and 'cols' arrays as the charts.
+Though, you will need to produce another array (of the same length) labels or names.
+Give it a serparate div id. keyChart(vals,cols,labels,"chartKey1");

 });
 </script>